-Here, you can find tips on "immersion travel:" a form of travel that opens the door to a cultural, social, historical and political understanding of a place.
-Sure -- the words sound heavy, but let the stories speak for themselves.
+Here, you’ll find tips on "immersion travel:" a form of travel that opens the door to a cultural, social, historical and political understanding of a place.

 Your takeaways from reading stories on this site:

-- Pique your interest in a place you hadn't considered visiting before: It can be a place half-way across the world or a neighborhood in your town.
+- Awaken your interest in a place you hadn't considered visiting before: It can be a place half-way across the world or a neighborhood in your town.

-- Plan your next trip with "immersion travel" and "mindful travel" practices in mind: I've compiled a list of 6 practices that I've used during travel.
+- Plan your next trip with "immersion travel" and "mindful travel" practices: I've compiled a list of 6 practices that I've used during travel.
 They make trips more fun and leave you with a sense of belonging and understanding wherever you go.
-Plus, they're pretty fun!